cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   exception of Cloudera Manager-based clusters).
 With Cloudera Manager installations, system log files are located in directories under ``/var/run/cloudera-scm-agent/process``.

+.. _logging-monitoring-system-services-logs-configuration:

 Configuring System Service Logs
 -------------------------------
-- To configure logging by CDAP system services that run in YARN containers, see the section on :ref:`configuring user application program logging
+- CDAP system services that run in YARN containers, such as the *Metrics Service*, are configured by the same ``logback-container.xml`` that :ref:`configures user application program logging <configuring-user-application-program-logging>`.
-  <configuring-user-application-program-logging>`.

-- Logging by CDAP system services that run on cluster edge nodes is configured by the ``logback.xml`` Changes can be made to ``logback.xml``; afterwards, the service(s) affected will need to be restarted for the modified "logback" file to take effect.
+- CDAP system services that run on cluster edge nodes, such as CDAP Master or Router, are configured by the ``logback.xml`` Changes can be made to ``logback.xml``; afterwards, the service(s) affected will need to be restarted for the modified "logback" file to take effect.

   - For **Standalone CDAP:** the ``logback.xml`` file is located in ``/etc/cdap/conf``.
   - For **Distributed CDAP:** the file ``logback.xml`` file, located in ``<cdap-sdk-home>/conf``, configures both "container" and CDAP system service logging.

+.. _logging-monitoring-configuring-the-log-saver-service:

 Configuring the Log Saver Service
 =================================